CGM Deep Dive

 With insulin dosing, the risk is inherently asymmetric: almost all of the time, CGM helps; occasionally, if things align in the wrong way, the consequences can be very serious.

-To make this more concrete, imagine being offered a game of Russian roulette with a revolver that has one bullet in a thousand chambers, and a prize of £1,000,000 if you survive.
+To make this concrete, consider being offered a game of Russian roulette with a revolver that has one bullet in a thousand chambers, and a prize of £1,000,000 if you survive.
 You might be tempted to play once.
 But would you play every day?
 Would you keep playing for the rest of your life?

 That is the nature of asymmetric tail risk: small, repeated gains on one side, and a single irreversible loss on the other.